 College entrepreneurs are invited to enter the 20th annual Tulane Business Model Competition for a chance to win more than $40,000 in cash and prizes for promising startup ventures.

 Hosted by the Albert Lepage Center for Entrepreneurship and Innovation at Tulane’s A.B.
 Freeman School of Business, the competition seeks early-stage ventures that demonstrate a market-tested ability to adapt to customers’ needs.
 It is open to ventures led by one or more students enrolled in a college or university.
-To enter, teams must submit their application and all supporting documents by 11:59 p.m. on February 1, 2019.
+To enter, teams must submit their application and all supporting documents by the due date, to be announced this Fall.

-In February, judges will select six ventures to compete in the competition’s semi-final round, which will take place the week of March 25, as part of New Orleans Entrepreneur Week.
-Judges will then choose three finalists to pitch their business models in a live competition on Monday, April 8, to determine this year’s first, second, and third place prize winners.
+Following the initial application, judges will select six ventures to compete in the competition’s semi-final round.
+Judges will then choose three finalists to pitch their business models in a live competition to determine this year’s first, second, and third place prize winners.

 The Tulane Business Model Competition (TBMC) emphasizes the importance of validating a business model through field research.
 The contest rewards ventures for breaking down an idea into a key business model hypotheses; testing their assumptions with customers; applying Customer Development / Lean Startup principles to make sure they refine the model for improved success; and pivoting until they have a customer-validated business model.